Halophile Collection - General

 - Salt Plains Microbial Observatory.
 This site is home of the Salt Plains Microbial Observatory, located in the Salt Plains National Wildlife Refuge in northern Oklahoma.
-This area has permitted the... (more info)
+This area has permitted the... ( This site may be offline. )

 - Salt of the Early Earth.
 This astrobiology news article analyzes the role salt played in the evolution of life on Earth.
 It explains why scientists have long assumed that life originated in the... (more info)

 - Secrets of a Salty Survivor .
 This Science @ NASA article reports the ability of the halophilic bacteria Halobacterium to survive lethal doses of radiation, extreme dryness, and the vacuum of space... (more info)

 - The Goldilocks Zone.
 This on-line news article introduces the Goldilocks Zone, an area of space adequate for the survival of life.
 Initially believed to be a remarkably small region of... (more info)

 - Utah Microbes Point to Mars.
 This news article introduces the microbial halophiles of the Great Salt Lake.
 Featuring scientist Bonnie Baxter, the article explores the use of extremophile research in (more info)